piegope/doc/docs/en/kb/devolutions-server/how-to-articles/rollback-previous-installation-server.md

 - Functional database backup.
 - Backup of the Encryption keys file.
-- DPS console installer and offline zip files according to the version that was running before the crash.
+- {{ en.DVLSCONSOLE }} installer and offline zip files according to the version that was running before the crash.
 These files can be requested to our support team.

 Here are the steps to follow:

 1. Restore the SQL database.
-1. Install the previous working version of the DVLS Console.
+1. Install the previous working version of the {{ en.DVLSCONSOLE }}.
 1. Create a new {{ en.DVLS }} instance and connect it to the restored database.
    1. Use steps 3 to 6 on the following [page](/server/installation/create-server-instance/).
       ![!!KB4647.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4647.png)